bakar997/pacific-sst-gradient/README.md

 **Question:** How has the west-minus-east sea-surface temperature (SST) contrast changed, and how sensitive is its linear trend to the observational product, analysis period, latitude band and treatment of temporal dependence?

-This is a focused observational portfolio project.
+This is a focused observational analysis.
 It demonstrates NetCDF handling, native-grid area averaging, temporal aggregation, trend estimation, reproducibility and scientific interpretation.
 It does not perform climate-model attribution or reproduce an entire published study.

 ![Regional SST anomalies and temperature contrast](figures/02_time_series.png)